python-trio/trio-amqp/docs/index.rst

 Limitations
 ===========

-For the moment, aioamqp is tested against Rabbitmq.
+For the moment, trio_amqp is tested against Rabbitmq.

 Contents: